gestimation/cifmodeling/README.md

 for most applications, while still allowing experts to override them when needed.

-`mets` package is a more specialized toolkit that provides advanced statistical methods for competing risk analysis.
+The `mets` package is a more specialized toolkit that provides advanced statistical methods for competing risk analysis.
-`cifmodeling::polyreg()` focuses on coherent modeling of all CIFs simultaneously using polytomous log odds products to estimate RR/OR/SHR at user-specified times; this coherence can come with longer runtimes on large problems.
+`cifmodeling::polyreg()` focuses on coherent modeling of all CIFs simultaneously to estimate RR/OR/SHR at user-specified times; this coherence can come with longer runtimes on large problems.
 If you prefer fitting separate regression models for each competing event or need Fine–Gray specifically, `mets::cifreg()` (and `mets::binreg()` for RR and OR estimation) are excellent choices.

 ## Quality control